Skip to content

 Best Practices

-1. Local Development: Use we docs links check (fast, internal only)
+1. Local Development: Use we run docs.links.check (fast, internal only)

-2. Before Committing: Run we docs links check to catch broken internal links
+2. Before Committing: Run we run docs.links.check to catch broken internal links

 3. CI Validation: Let GitHub Actions handle comprehensive external link checking